Awais-Habib/saucedemo-examples/README.md

     ```npm runtest```

-    ### BranchingThe projectcurrenrly has main branch.
-Use main branch to clone.
+    ### BranchingThe projectcurrenrly has master branch.
+Use master branch to clone.

     Clone therepository from Github